 Instructions

-Place the arugula on a large platter.
+Spread 2 cups arugula across a large serving platter.

-Drizzle with olive oil and balsamic glaze.
+Drizzle with 1 tablespoon extra virgin olive oil and 1 tablespoon balsamic glaze.

 Notes

-Gluten-Free Reminder: Always double-check product labels to confirm they’re gluten-free, especially if you have celiac disease — ingredients and manufacturing practices can change.
+Gluten-Free Reminder: Always double-check product labels to confirm they’re gluten-free, especially if you have celiac disease.
+Ingredients and manufacturing practices can change.

-Olive Oil Matters: Choose a high-quality extra virgin olive oil — I prefer one with a bold, nutty flavor.
+Olive Oil Matters: Choose a high-quality extra virgin olive oil.
+I prefer one with a bold, nutty flavor.
 Light oils often fall flat in dishes like this.

 Burrata Options: Use burrata or baby burrata.
 Just tear or spoon into chunks before layering into the salad.